priyanka-bisla/trump-demo/README.md

 # trump-demo
-this is my first repository
+this is my first repository.
+Author-Priyanka